cigroup-ol/metaopt/docs/index.rst

     args = optimize(f, timeout=60, optimizer=GridSearchOptimizer())

+OrgES will return the optimal arguments it found after 60 seconds.

-To also limit the time of an individual computation of `f` (called the local timeout) we can pass a timeout in seconds by using the :class:`orges.plugins.timeout.TimeoutPlugin`.
+To also limit the time of an individual computation of ``f`` we can pass a timeout in seconds by using the :class:`orges.plugins.timeout.TimeoutPlugin`.

 .. code-block:: python